Avro lofts - Guaranteed to Fly

 For the love of Ancoats

-The area surrounding Avro is home to some of the city's best kept secrets, our local heroes.
-Regeneration in recent years has seen Ancoats' revival, now widely regarded as one of the hippest districts in the UK.
+The area surrounding Avro is home to local heroes, several independent stores offering all that you need.
+Regeneration in recent years has seen Ancoats' revival, now widely regarded as one of the most buzzing districts in the UK.

 “We get involved with the community and give our customers a chance to meet and get to know our suppliers.”